nsidc/nsidc_open_science/README.md

 - Work with Developers to create training and how-to pages.
 Also create space for Open Science stories/guides from Science Team.
 - Make research software/computer code available to the communnity
   - This should include code created for all steps of the research cycle: getting data, cleaning data, analyzing data, making figures.
+- Establish a series of structured group discussions facilitating NSIDC's Open Science transition
+- Develop infrastructure and practices necessary to do Open Science by default (e.g. levels of service).
+- Develop broad proficiency with version control (Git & GitHub) on the science team and technical teams.
+- Establish standards for citing all contributors to a work product.

 ## Resources
 [NASA Tranform to Open Science (TOPS)](https://science.nasa.gov/open-science/transform-to-open-science)